|

 This page contains pictures and information about the Creek Grasshoppers that we found in the

-- Adult male and female, body length 30mm and 35mm
+- Adult male and female, body length 35mm and 40mm

 We easily found them along Bulimba Creek in Yugarapul

 Park and Wishart in Brisbane.
-They are usually hiding among the tall grasses or reeds just
+They usually hide among those dense tall grasses

 -

-- Creek Grasshoppers are green in colour with black strips on both
+- Creek Grasshoppers are grass-green in colour with black strips on both

 brown in colour.
-Both female and male are fully winged.
+Both females and males are fully winged.
+They look the

 -